-Technology in this course Much of the classwork and homework will be on Google Classroom at the start of the year and Blackbaud later in the year.
+Technology in this course Much of the classwork and homework will be on Google Classroom.
 Make sure to use your online accommodations for reading, writing, and organization.
 Mr. Peal can help you use all these tools to help you succeed in this class.
 Have a great year!